-Select Offer and then the template that we just created titled General Offer Sheet.
+Select Offer and then a template.
+This time, we'll choose the General Offer Sheet.

 Now you'll want adjust the offer sheet to suit the needs of the particular artist and booking, which may include adding the receiver info, changing the photo, description, and any information that isn't going to be replaced by the hashtags.

-When you're ready to see how it looks, click on Preview Print at the top right of the page.
+When you're ready to see how it looks, click on Preview or Print at the top of the page.